Matthammond96/RR-Zendesk/README.md

 ## Product Liquid File
 Show case the product liquid file currently used.
 Our theme is built using slate so is modular.

+## Img Liquid File
+Takes an image object + config. parameters, outputs responsive images using either "sizes" attribute with a range of sources, or fixed width images with 1x and 2x sources.